mrtpk/crispy-eureka/README.md

 # Article corrections
-- Better explain the motivation and the contribution
+- Better explain the motivation and the contribution : Feature extraction to learn robust representations for sparse pointclouds to perform road segmentation
-- Better explain and show the advantages in using geometrical features
+- Better explain and show the advantages in using geometrical features : How does normal estimation help in localizing the road (Curbs, edges of the road)
 - Move to front view representation and show how subsampling could benefit computationally the prediction.
-- Add a discussion of the results obtained
+(Front view ground truth should be measured in the highest resolution possible)
-- [optional] Compare results obtained with bev-view and front-view
+- Compare results obtained with bev-view and front-view

+# Contributions :
+- Geometrical features improve and dont degrage performance for road seg with subsampling
+- Spectral features dont degrade performance for road seg with subsampling
+- Evaluating the effect of density variation in classification of road segmentation
+- First benchmark on Semantic KITTI for road segmentation

-# Future goals
+# Future goals (ICRA Deadline)
-- Create an annotated dataset using the method from Kitti-Road segmentation to generate datasets on NuSceneces and possibly other datasets(Waymo) : Create a RoadNet dataset ?
-This could be a CVPR submission if we work hard :)

-# Conference deadlines
-- ICRA 2020 Paris [link](https://www.icra2020.org/) Deadline : Call for Papers Opening SEPTEMBER 2019
+- Evaluate geometrical features (normal) performance (Leo)
+- Move to Semantic KITTI and evaluate performance on the road class (Leo/Ravi)
+- Work on Front view and evaluate performance with subsampling, models : u-net, squeezenet, lodnn (Leo/Ravi)
+- Evaluate the performance of spectral features from Pyntcloud w and w/o subsampling (Thomas)
+- Correct/Fix the HOG computation (Ravi)
+- Handle Class imbalance (very few points corresponding to road)

+# Secondary goals if we have time
+- Improve 2d-grid feature extraction in BEV using kernel density estimate
+	- Kernel Density Filtering for Noisy Point Clouds in One Step [pdf](http://www.csd.uwo.ca/faculty/beau/PAPERS/imvip-15.pdf)
+- Autoencoders to perform feature selection [Concrete Autoencoders](https://github.com/mfbalin/Concrete-Autoencoders)
+- Better Dataaugmentation to handle the density variation and shadows